-Restaurants:., Restaurants, Kokomo's, Mikado, Samba Brazilian Steakhouse, Stack, Caribe Cafe, Cravings, the Buffet, California Pizza Kitchen, The Noodle Kitchen, Japonaise, Carnegie Deli, BLT Burger
+Restaurants:., Restaurants, Heritage Steak, Fin, Samba Brazilian Steakhouse, Stack, Paradise Cafe, Cravings Buffet, California Pizza Kitchen, Portofino, Japonaise, Carnegie Deli, BLT Burger, Morimoto

 Entertainment: Tery Fator, Secret Garden and Dolphin Habitat, Mirage Volcano, Cirque du Soleil "Love"

 Nightclubs, Lounges and Bars: Numerous Bars and Jet the Nightclub

 Wedding Chapel: No. Wedding Resources